Chat with AI

 Is income protection taxable?

 Insurance payouts are not usually taxable in the UK.
 Income protection insurance in particular is designed with this in mind.
 If you have to stop working because of illness or injury, your policy won’t pay you the same as you earn.
-Instead, it will be a proportion of your income, often no more than 65%, although Eleos offers up to 70%.
+Instead, it will be a proportion of your income - Eleos offers up to 65%.
 This is because it’s intended to make up for the income you’ve lost, after your tax and national insurance contributions have been deducted.
 The maximum payout is calculated to be roughly the same as your take-home pay.

 Tax-free cover